 While the body can store iron, it cannot make it.
 You need to get iron from food.
 So, if you’ve been diagnosed with iron deficiency, your doctor may suggest you eat more iron-rich foods.

 The best source of iron is animal-based foods, especially red meat and offal (such as liver).
-Chicken, duck, pork, turkey and fish also have iron.
+Chicken, duck, pork, turkey, eggs and fish also have iron.

 Iron is also found in many plant-based foods such as:

 - green vegetables, for example spinach, silverbeet and broccoli

 - lentils and beans